HASP Logo

 Submission Information

-All submissions must be using the double-column ACM ICPS template.
+All submissions must use the double-column ACM ICPS template.
 LaTeX template is preferred.
 Please use the ACM Standard template in the usual two-column format.
 The template can be found here.

 The submissions should be anonymized for double-blind review.

-Regular submissions (Research paper, SoK, position paper) must be at most 8 pages including the bibliography and appendices (these papers may be recommended for acceptance as short 4 page papers during the review process, but full-length papers should be initially submitted if authors want to be considered for a full-length paper publication).
-Short papers (Research paper, WiP) must be at most 4 pages including the bibliography and appendices.
+Regular submissions (Research paper, SoK, position paper) must be at most 7 pages excluding the bibliography and appendices (these papers may be recommended for acceptance as short 4-page papers during the review process, but full-length papers should be initially submitted if authors want to be considered for a full-length paper publication).
+Short papers (Research paper, WiP) must be at most 4 pages excluding the bibliography and appendices.

 Keynote Speakers